appcircleio/appcircle-ios-permission-check-component/README.md

 - `AC_TOKEN_ID`: System generated token used for getting signed url.
 Zipped cache file is uploaded to signed url.
 - `AC_CALLBACK_URL`: System generated callback url for signed url web service.
 Its value is different for various environments.

-Optional Input Variables

-- `AC_REPOSITORY_DIR`: Cloned git repository path.
-Included and excluded paths are defined relative to cloned repository, except `~/`, `/` or environment variable prefixed paths.
-See following sections for more details.